tdhock/tdhock.github.io/_posts/2023-05-02-arrow-segfault.md

 The installation of the R package above fails.
 I guess this is because we used the minimal preset, which I suppose does not include `arrow/csv/*` files (they were not reported when running the install command).
 So below we try a non-minimal installation.
-Need to do conda install boost gflags openssl rapidjson.
+Need to do conda install boost gflags openssl rapidjson thrift-cpp (not thrift).

 ```
 (arrow) tdhock@maude-MacBookPro:~/arrow-git/cpp/build(main)$ CC=$HOME/bin/gcc CXX=$HOME/bin/g++ cmake .. --preset ninja-debug-basic -DCMAKE_INSTALL_PREFIX=$HOME -DARROW_CXXFLAGS=-march=core2